slip-slap/slip-slap.github.io/_posts/work/journal_writing/2020-06-08-journal-writing-module-abstract.md

 - Lengthy background or contextual information.
 - Redundant phrases, unnecessary adverbs and adjectives, and repetitive information.

 #### Template
 1. A genetic algorithm is used to obtain $\cdots$.
 2. It is concluded that the repair strategy should always be used with the optimization.

+#### Example
+1. We trained a large, deep convolutional neural network
+2. The simulation results clearly show that the particle swarm optimization algorithm provides better solutions in terms of performance and computational time then the genetic algorithm based approaches.